Use Azure WAF geomatch custom rules to enhance network security

 Geomatch custom rule anti-patterns

-Avoid anti-patterns when using geomatch custom rules, such as setting the custom rule action to allow instead of block.
+.
 This can have unintended consequences, like allowing traffic to bypass the WAF and potentially exposing your web application to other threats.

-Instead of using an allow action, use a block action with a negate condition, as shown in previous patterns.
-This ensures only traffic from desired countries is allowed and the WAF blocks all other traffic.
+action with a negate condition, as shown in previous patterns.
+This ensures only traffic from desired countries or regions is allowed and the WAF blocks all other traffic.

-Avoid setting the geomatch custom rule to allow traffic from a specific country.
-For example, if you want to allow traffic from the United States because of a large customer base, creating a custom rule with the action allow and the value United States might seem like the solution.
-However, this rule allows all traffic from the United States, regardless of whether it has a malicious payload or not, as the allow action bypasses further rule processing of managed rulesets.
-Additionally, the WAF still processes traffic from all other countries, consuming resources.
-This exposes your web application to malicious requests from the United States that the WAF would otherwise block.
+Avoid setting the geomatch custom rule to allow traffic from a specific country or region.
+For example, if you want to allow traffic from the United States because of a large customer base, creating a custom rule with the action allow

 Scenario 5 - Allow traffic from all counties except "x"

-Avoid setting the rule action to allow and specifying a list of countries to exclude when using geomatch custom rules.
-For example, if you want to allow traffic from all countries except the United States, where you suspect malicious activity, this approach can have unintended consequences.
-It might allow traffic from unverified or unsafe countries or countries with low or no security standards, exposing your web application to potential vulnerabilities or attacks.
-Using the allow action for all countries except the US indicates to the WAF to stop processing request payloads against managed rulesets.
-All rule evaluation ceases once the custom rule with allow is processed, exposing the application to unwanted malicious attacks.
+and specifying a list of countries or regions to exclude when using geomatch custom rules.
+For example, if you want to allow traffic from all countries or regions except the United States, where you suspect malicious activity, this approach can have unintended consequences.
+It might allow traffic from unverified or unsafe countries/regions or countries/regions with low or no security standards, exposing your web application to potential vulnerabilities or attacks.
+Using the allow

-Instead, use a more restrictive and specific rule action, such as block, and specify a list of countries to allow with a negate condition.
+Instead, use a more restrictive and specific rule action, such as block, and specify a list of countries or regions to allow with a negate condition.
 This ensures only traffic from trusted and verified sources can access your web application while blocking any suspicious or unwanted traffic.